 Another educator having a profound effect on the development of the Kenosha public school system, and public schools throughout the nation, was Mary D. Bradford, who served the Kenosha schools as a teacher an then superintendent from 1878 to 1894, and again from 1910 through 1921, in the interim helping Wisconsin establish its outstanding higher education public school system.

 Kenosha Unified School District, after being operated as a part of city government, became a fiscally independent governmental unit in 1967 and continues to serve residents of the city of Kenosha, village of Pleasant Prairie, and town and village of Somers in southeastern Wisconsin, specifically eastern Kenosha County.
 It is bound by the Illinois border to the south, Racine County to the north, Lake Michigan to the east and Interstate 94 to the west.
-The 4K through 12 public school system serves more than 21,000 students annually.
 Today, Kenosha Unified consists of three high schools (grades 9-12), five middle schools (grades 6-8), 22 elementary schools (4K-5), five charter schools, five choice schools, one specialty school, one Head Start facility and one district office.